6 Ways to Create More Sustainable Toys

 Our usual product lifecycle, especially for toys, is that a consumer buys the product, the kid uses it for a time, and then the toy is thrown out, or perhaps given to another child to enjoy in the best case scenario.
 The reason this is especially true in our industry is that toys are usually created for a certain developmental age, and kids grow out of them rather quickly.

 The manufacturing process itself also often leads to a lot of waste that exits the production system in a linear fashion - basically, it gets thrown in the trash.
 However, if we can challenge ourselves to think circularly instead of linearly, we can keep products in the economy for longer, reducing our waste.
 Sustainability is not just about the materials used to make toys, it’s also about the process.
+By changing up the process, you can create a more sustainable toy brand.

 A great example of circular thinking is when companies use the heat already produced by their computers to heat a building.
 An experimental version of this has been in use in Stockholm, Sweden for a few years.

-So, we need to think of new business models that do two things.
+So, we need to think of new sustainable toy business models that do two things.
 First, we need to keep our toys in the economy for longer.
 That may mean creating new specialists who repair and restore toys once kids are done using them.
 It may also mean finding new ways to locally pair toy owners and those needing toys for the same age range.

 Second, we need to find ways to make the manufacturing process more circular.
 We need to search for the ways that we can actually use our waste for a good purpose.